 - Lord Francisca from Half-Minute Hero, who appears in the appropriately-named quest Infinite Weapon Lord.
 She's seated on a chest with a mass of various weapons at her back, and will actually steal that quest's weapons if you aren't quick enough.

 - Mr. Game & Watch brings a whole arsenal of bizarre weapons with him in Super Smash Bros.
 He's armed to the teeth with a frying pan, some hammers, a fish bowl, a diving helmet, a bucket, a torch, and many more.

 - As mentioned above, DC assassin Deathstroke often plays this trope.
 In Injustice: Gods Among Us he is equipped with a sword, an assault rifle with under-barrel grenade launcher, a pair of submachineguns, four handguns, and a vast number of explosives to blow up interactive objects.
 And a knife.

-- Similarly, Kurtis Stryker from MK series is known for never hesitating to bring a gun to a fistfight.
-In Mortal Kombat 9 heís got two pistols, two police batons, a taser, a flashlight durable enough to crack a personís scull, and a load of grenades.
-And SMG, though he lost it in the very first cutscene of his chapter.
+- Similarly, Kurtis Stryker from Mortal Kombat is known for never hesitating to bring a gun to a fistfight.
+In Mortal Kombat 9 heís got two pistols, two police batons, a taser, a flashlight durable enough to crack a personís skull, and a load of grenades.
+And a SMG, though he lost it in the very first cutscene of his chapter.

 - Jailhouse Blues, a defunct fancomic formerly hosted on the Bob and George website.
 In it, the Blue Bomber encounters Artillery Man (based off of the aforementioned Napalm Man), whose weaponry includes an Arm Cannon, missiles, a chain gun, a Laser Blade, and (apparently) more ammunition than God.
 As such, Mega Man dubs him Obviously Compensating for Something Man.
 The weapon Mega Man obtains from him does nothing in the few times he's whipped it out.
 This is lampshaded when